zeltzin-mtz/zeltzin-mtz.github.io/index.md

 * Lab 4

     Lab 4 was a favorite because it allowed me to practice calling functions from one file to another.
 I was also able to use arithmetic operators in this lab which I had not been able to use much previously.
 Lastly, in part-2 I was able to use if-else statements to make a game which allowed me to use coding for something fun.

+### CPSC 490 & 491

+* DuoCode

+    DuoCode is my senior capstone, it is by far my favorite project.
+I developed a full-stack application using React and Llama AI to translate JavaScript into C++.
+I implemented AI-generated quiz features to encourage C++ syntax learning and to track user progress through "levels" as well as achievements.